· · ·

 3. Group Coron island hopping tours

-This is a good option for solo travellers or small groups who want to make friends with other tourists.
+This is a good option for solo travellers or small groups who want to make friends.

-A buffet lunch is included.
-Entry fees to the attractions are also typically included in the price of the tour.
+It is also budget-friendly.
+A buffet lunch is included and entry fees are typically included in the tour price.

 4. Coron island hopping tours by yacht or speedboat

-The fourth island tour option in Coron is to take a private yacht or speedboat tour.
+The fourth island tour option in Coron is to take a private yacht or speedboat.

-The main benefit of taking a yacht or a speedboat is that it’s quicker and more comfortable.
+The main benefit of doing this is that the tours are quicker and more comfortable.

-It fits in two beaches, Banon Beach and CYC Beach, as well as a coral garden.
+The typical itinerary is Kayangan Lake, Barracuda Lake and Twin Lagoon, with beach and snorkelling stops (Banon Beach and CYC Beach).
 A three-course lunch is provided, although there’s scope to bring your own food and drinks onto the yacht.

 Check the availability for a yacht or speedboat tour in Coron.